ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 only 9 quota-units for the next 50 seconds to slow down the client.

-Note that the server could have lowered even the other values in `RateLimit-Limit`: this specification does not mandate any relation between the field values contained in subsequent responses.
+Note that the server could have lowered even the other values in the RateLimit-Limit field: this specification does not mandate any relation between the field values contained in subsequent responses.